From chaos to collaboration, company brings employees together in new office environment.

-As one of the world’s largest suppliers of branded office products, ACCO saw its move to a new headquarters as an opportunity to unify its brands and encourage collaboration among the 450 employees residing in the new space.
+As one of the world’s largest suppliers of branded office products, ACCO saw its move to a new headquarters as an opportunity to unify its brands and encourage collaboration among the 450 employees residing in the new office environment.
 But the move to an 180,000+ square-foot space set in the middle of a golf course would not be without its challenges.

-Ancillary furniture such as fabric-covered lounge seating enhanced the open plan design and promoted a collaborative environment.
+Ancillary furniture such as fabric-covered lounge seating enhanced the open plan design and promoted a collaborative office environment.

 In its new space, ACCO Brands wanted employees to not only support the brands they worked on, but to also feel a part of the ACCO family.
 After considering current office design trends and what would be most beneficial for its employees, ACCO Brands elected to create an open plan workspace minimizing personal space and maximizing collaborative space.
-Company executives were excited about the new work style, but it would take a little longer to get employees on board with the transition from high-walled cubicles and private offices to an open, collaborative environment.
+Company executives were excited about the new work style, but it would take a little longer to get employees on board with the transition from high-walled cubicles and private offices to an open, collaborative office environment.

 “Because of growth through acquisition, we placed new employees in workstations wherever there was available space,” said Mike Molinaro, vice president of strategic initiatives with ACCO.
 “Single departments were housed on separate floors and scattered throughout the old space.”

 Workspace Interiors recommended furniture from a variety of manufacturers, including Coalesse, Enwork and Source.
 Each of the three L-shaped floors is anchored by a centralized cafe designed to bring people together.
-Collaborative furniture allows employees to connect with each other and technology.
+Collaborative office furniture allows employees to connect with each other and technology.

 Huddle spaces were scattered among the workstations, offering employees various options of where and how to work if they weren’t in a formal conference environment or at their desks.
 Some spaces had lounge furniture with pull-up laptop tables.
 Others offered higher tables with stools, a style favored by industrial designers